 Other extensions to this work relate to accounting for the behaviours that generate the data and for observation methods.
-As already underlined, consumption expenditures result from choices subject to constraints of income, prices...
+As already underlined, consumption expenditures result from choices subject to constraints of income, prices, ...
 Absence of an expenditure may be due to the fact that income is not high enough to afford it or that the purchase is not frequent (a durable good, for instance).
 The expenditure may also depend on the existence of others or on another good's stock (case of vehicle use expenditures, for example).
 Besides, it is possible that the good or service in question is absent from the choice set of the individual: this is, for instance, the case of a car for a person not able to drive it (because of a handicap or lack of a driving licence) or who considers he/she does not need it.
-Emphasis should thus be put on the treatment of zero expenditures.
+Emphasis should thus be put on the treatment of zero expenditures, taking inspiration from modelling techniques developed in demand analysis (e.g., PUDNEY, 1989; FRY and PASHARDES, 1994).
 More generally, in order to understand differences and better grasp inequalities, it is necessary to take account of the determinants of demand (incomes, prices, age, generation, place of residence...).
 Indeed, concentration (of incomes or expenditures) is not sufficient to characterise inequalities.
 Lack of choice or a constrained choice (a kind of rationing) should constitute a sign of a non-egalitarian situation.
 Thus, location of low-income households in peripheral zones, due to high housing prices in the centre of an urban area, involves substantial transport expenditures (BERRI, 2007).
 These expenditure levels, not necessarily chosen, increase the risk of excessive debt and may lead to privations as to the consumption of other goods and services.
 Hence, they are not necessarily a sign of affluence, but rather reveal an unfavourable situation.